E029 - Unsupervised Uncertainty Measures of Automatic Speech Recognition for Non-intrusive Speech Intelligibility Prediction¶

 Download

-should be in your root folder.
-You could also specify your ownexp_folder
+rootin config.yaml.
+Bothclarity_CPC1_data_trainandclarity_CPC1_data_testshould be in your root folder.
+You could also specify your ownexp_folder.Specify

-which contains the processed train & test CPC1 data and their csv files, anddata_split
+python prepare_data.pycpc1_asr_datawhich contains the processed train & test CPC1 data and their csv files, anddata_splitwhich contains the train set and dev set scenes, will appear in yourexp_folder.

 Train ASR models¶